The Sims 4 expansion packs: World

-Get Famous includes Del Sol Valley, a brand new world that is based on Los Angeles, Hollywood and Hollywood Hills in particular.
+Get Famous includes Del Sol Valley, a new world that is based on Los Angeles, Hollywood and Hollywood Hills in particular.
 It is a big suburban area of a city, located near an ocean, and is focused on various celebrity Sims, both new and old.
 Del Sol Valley has a total of eleven lots.

 Fame and reputation

 Fame is one of the main features of Get Famous, and determines how popular Sims are in their careers.
 Fame is obtained through certain interactions that gain popularity from certain skills.
 Sims can also gain fame from working in their jobs, especially Actors.
 Celebrities can also earn and manage fame perks in order to gain advantages with more fame and reputation, as well as certain boosts to careers, friends, and media production.

 Reputation is another feature that plays a part in the public image of a Sim.
 Every Sim has a reputation, both good and bad, but if it stays neutral it won't have any bearing on gameplay.
 A celebrity's reputation garners a reaction from nearby Sims.
 If a celebrity has either a neutral, good, great or pristine reputation, they will get cheers and happy reactions from other Sims.
 If they have a bad, awful or an atrocious reputation, celebrities will receive boos and other negative attention from nearby Sims.
 Sims who perform famous acts, such as acting, publishing a book, trend setting, etc., may get celebrity awards from the "Starlight Accolades" award ceremony.